Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

 import './App.css';
 ```

 There shouldn’t be anything too unfamiliar here.
-You’re pulling in React into scope, as well as `useState` and `useEffect` Hooks you’ll be using later on.
+You pull in React into scope, as well as `useState` and `useEffect` Hooks you’ll be using later on.
 You need `fetchPictures()` function from your API data handler, as well as the two components to display the breeds and dog pictures.

-Last, you need to pull in the `App.css` file, or your styles won’t be applied.
+Last, pull in the `App.css` file, or your styles won’t be applied.

 Next, define your variables: